 UACC Core Team and Stewards

 When UACC was reorganized in 2014, we designated our founding collective of fifty-or-so community leaders as its “Stewards,” who gathered over the course of that year to imagine a new future for the organization.
 From these individuals, a Core Team was formed to oversee the ongoing operation of the organization.

 The Core Team is a group of individuals who provide staff support to the network of UACC volunteers.
 This includes providing resources and coordination for the Action Groups which carry out much of the programmatic work of the organization.
 Working with the Stewards and the Action Groups they help provide the energy and direction for this part of the Appalachian movement.

-Current Members are Michael Maloney, Maureen Sullivan (both former Executive Directors of the Urban Appalachian Council), John Bealle, Jeffrey Dey, Pauletta Hansel, Nancy Laird and Debbie Zorn.
+Current Members are Michael Maloney, Maureen Sullivan (both former Executive Directors of the Urban Appalachian Council), Jeffrey Dey, Pauletta Hansel, Nancy Laird, Elissa Yancey and Sherry Cook Stanforth.
 The Core Team meets bimonthly to oversee the ongoing affairs of UACC.